This article was originally published on The Happy Miles Blog.

 If you have ever been unsure (or have no idea!) about what you want to do after college

 If you are all of the above

 I am number 4.

-See what I did there?
+Did you see what I did there?

 Anyway, whatever number you are.
-Yeah you.
+Yeah, you.
 This one’s for you.

 I’ll tell ya.